-The Mammography certificate program prepares students to apply to sit for the national certification exami-nation in mammography offered by the American Registry of Radiologic Technologists (ARRT).
-The pro-gram meets MQSA initial education requirements for mammographers and continuing education.
+The Mammography certificate program is an add on certificate for those who are already a Registered Radiographic Technologist registered by the American Registry of Radiologic Technologists (AART).
+It prepares students to apply to sit for the national certification examination in mammography offered by the (ARRT).
+The program meets MQSA initial education requirements for mammographers, and continuing education requirements.
 This program leads to a technical certificate and can usually be completed in one semester.